 Placement Enhancement Project Staff Lead

 Hello to you all, and thanks for accessing this booklet, designed and written with you in mind as you prepare for clinical learning experiences that will be personal to you and begin your professional nursing journey.
 Clinical placements provide 50% of your learning as a Student Nurse.
-You will have around 2,500 hours of clinical work, some based in School in the Clinical Laboratories, some in simulation, and others where nurses work in clinical settings both community (primary) and secondary care.
+You will have around 2,500 hours of clinical work, some based in School in the Clinical Laboratories, some in simulation, and others alongside qualified and unqualified nurses in clinical settings both in community (primary) and secondary care.
 There is detailed advice and guidance in the Course Handbook (online).
-Other advice is provided in sessions during your programme on theory and clinical update days.
+Other practical and academic advice is provided in sessions during your programme on theory and clinical update days.
 There is also a range of guidance documents and policies available on the ‘Practice Learning Gateway’ on Blackboard.
 This includes guidance on:

-The Course Team endeavour to support you via Karen Heggs (Academic Lead for Practice Learning) and the allocations office, and your Academic Adviser is a sound source of guidance – but the booklet and the wide range of personal stories from student nurses and midwives available on the Placement Enhancement project blog will also be of great help.
+The Course Team endeavour to support you via Helen Davidson (Academic Lead for Practice Learning) and the allocations office, and your Academic Adviser is a sound source of guidance – but this booklet and the wide range of personal stories from student nurses and midwives available on the Placement Enhancement project blog will also be of great help.
 You can help your peers by sending in material of your own and add to the wealth of information and advice from experienced colleagues.
-Tim Walton is the staff contact for your contributions or you can email suggestions directly to email@example.com.
+Mary Cooke is the staff contact for your contributions or you can email suggestions directly to email@example.com.
 Better still, you could join the team next year to support your peers in their clinical learning journey and improve this booklet.

 About this Project:

-To accompany this booklet we have developed an online blog that is run by nursing students from the University of Manchester.
+Alongside this booklet, we have developed an online blog that is run by nursing students and midwives from the University of Manchester.
 There are currently more than 170 blogs to explore on a range of topics including frank personal reflections from current and former students about their experiences on placement, guidance and tips for making the most of your placement as well as topical stories from the field of nursing and midwifery.
-We hope it will help guide you through what can be a nerve wracking time the start of your nursing journey.
-You will hear from students from each field and from each year as well as staff from the University, current Nurses and the wider field.
+We hope it will help guide you through what can be an exciting and nerve-wracking time at the start of your nursing journey.
+You will hear from students from each field and year as well as staff from the University, current nurses and the wider field.

 Good Luck in your nursing journey, we hope you enjoy every minute of it and that this project helps you to make the most out of your time on placement!